 - Open the Bluetooth menu on your Android phone.
 Swipe to raise the quick settings menu, press and hold the Bluetooth icon, or find Bluetooth connections via Settings.
 A sub-menu called something like Connections/Connected Devices/Device connectivity, and then Bluetooth.

 - Make sure Bluetooth is enabled, and look for available devices.
 The AirPods should show as an option as long as the AirPods case is still flashing white.

 - Tap “pair” and allow the phone and the AirPods to establish a connection to your phone.

 That should be it.
 The AirPods should now be connected to your Android device and will always reconnect automatically when your phone’s Bluetooth is on.

 How do you pair the AirPods to a Windows PC?

 - Press the white button on the back of the AirPods case.
 The lone LED on the case will glow white.
 You need to continue to hold the button until the LED pulses white.
 Once it is, you’re ready to pair the AirPods with your Android phone.

-- Click the Windows icon on your desktop toolbar and type in the phrase “Bluetooth and other device settings.”
+- Click the Windows icon on your desktop toolbar and select Settings.

-- Enable the Bluetooth function and click “Add Bluetooth or another device.”
+- Select Bluetooth & devices and click “Add device.”
 The AirPods should show as an option as long as the AirPods case is still flashing white.